Get Started With These Easy Yoga Exercises

 7. Vrksasana or the Tree Pose

 This is one of the yoga poses that is quite popular.
 One look from this stance is automatically categorized as a yoga exercise.
-You will have to stand up straight when starting with the tree pose and then bringing your hands together similar to a praying position.
+You will have to stand up straight when starting with the tree pose and then bring your hands together similar to a praying position.
 Next, you will balance on your right leg while bending your left knee out and then placing your left foot to the inner thigh of the opposite leg.

 Make sure to press on your left foot and hold for a good total of 30 seconds while lifting your arms over your head and then back to your chest (still in a praying position).
 This pose aids in improving your balance.